Roberto Luongo: International play

 Luongo made his third appearance at the World Championships in 2004 in the Czech Republic.
 He played in seven games as the starting goaltender, recording a 2.32 GAA and one shutout, as Canada captured its second straight gold medal at the tournament, beating Sweden 5–3 in the final.
 Several months later, Luongo competed for Team Canada in the 2004 World Cup as backup to Martin Brodeur of the New Jersey Devils.
 It marked Luongo's first international tournament in which all NHL players were eligible, as the annual World Championships conflict with the Stanley Cup playoffs.
-He had another opportunity to step in as the starting goalie when Brodeur pulled out prior to the semi-final game against the Czech Republic due to a sprained wrist.
+He had another opportunity to step in as the starting goaltender when Brodeur pulled out prior to the semi-final game against the Czech Republic due to a sprained wrist.
 Filling in for Brodeur, Luongo made 37 of 40 stops in a 4–3 overtime victory to put Team Canada into the finals against Finland.
 Brodeur returned for the championship game to backstop Team Canada to a 3–2 win.

 Luongo appeared in his fourth World Championships in 2005.
 Owing to the 2004–05 NHL lockout, all NHL players were available for the tournament in Austria, and Luongo played backup to Brodeur.
 He appeared in two games, including a shutout win against Slovenia in the round-robin.
 Luongo earned a silver medal as Team Canada was shut out by the Czech Republic 3–0 in the final.

 Luongo was named to his first Winter Olympics in 2006.
 The tournament was held in Turin, Italy, his country of cultural origin.
 He again played behind Brodeur and appeared in two games.
 He made his Olympic debut in the second game of the round-robin with a 5–1 win against Germany.
 His second appearance of the tournament was a loss to Finland, also in the round-robin.